mxsshao/apps.mxshao.com/content/apps/illium.md

         {
             "question" : "How do I switch between 12 and 24 hr time?", "answer": "<p>The clockface gets your time preference from your Fitbit account.</p><ol><li>Go to <a href=\"https://www.fitbit.com/settings/profile\" target=\"_blank\">https://www.fitbit.com/settings/profile</a></li><li>Under \"Advanced Settings\" there is a \"Clock Display Time\" setting.</li></ol>"
         },
         {
+            "question" : "How do I switch between celsius and fahrenheit?", "answer": "<p>The option to switch between the two is in the clock settings under \"Temperature Unit\".</p>" },
+        {
+            "question" : "Can I add custom colors?", "answer": "<p>Unfortunately not at the moment.
+The color selector used on the settings page does not allow for entering custom colors.
+This may change if Fitbit updates their settings functionality.</p>"
+        },
+        {
             "question" : "My settings aren't working.",